Coffee Genome

 Executive Summary

 Coffee cultivation is of strategic importance for most of the member countries of FONTAGRO.
 It is one of the main agricultural products for export and foreign exchange generation in the region.
-Latin America is the main producer in the world of Coffea arabica, a highly appreciated species in the world market for its best quality and which represents 70% of the market.
+Latin America is the main producer in the world of Coffea arabica, a highly appreciated species in the world market for its high quality and which represents 70% of the market.
 Climate change is expected to negatively affect coffee production worldwide, particularly in Latin America.
 The genetic improvement of coffee is a slow process, which is why modern tools are required to study the coffee genome and its biology to accelerate the development of new varieties that increase quality, productivity and protect the crop from damage associated with climate change.

 The project objective is to increase the knowledge of the coffee genome and the exploration and use of germplasm, through: 1) the construction of the physical map of coffee based on the two diploid species that originated the tetraploid species (Coffea arabica): C. eugenioides and C canephora; 2) the use of new sequencing technologies to elucidate the genes that are present in the coffee genome and 3) Development of genomic tools to facilitate the selection of coffee varieties adapted to the effects of climate change, dissemination of results and strengthening of the existing scientific network of coffee producing countries.